-Name(1) Fees Earned or Paid in Cash (\$) To otal (\$)
+Name(1) Fees Earned or Paid in Cash (\$ ) Total (\$)

 Seth Boro \$

 Marcel Bernard(2)(3)(4) \$

 Kenneth "Chip" Virnig

 Orlando Bravo(4)

 James K. Lines(2)(3)(5) \$

 Paul Zuber(2)(3) \$

 - (1) Messrs.
 Boro, Bravo and Virnig are included in the table but receive no compensation for their services.
 All three are representatives of the Thoma Bravo Funds.
 Messrs.
 Bernard, Lines and Zuber are Thoma Bravo operating partners.
-Mr. Lines, Mr. Bernard and Mr. Zuber are our independent directors. - (2) In connection with the Spin-Off Transactions, outstanding awards granted under our MIU Plan will be converted into shares of common stock and restricted stock, which will be granted under our 2019 Plan.
+Mr. Lines and Mr. Zuber are our independent directors. - (2) In connection with the Spin-Off Transactions, outstanding awards granted under our MIU Plan will be converted into shares of common stock and restricted stock awards, which will be granted under our 2019 Plan.
 Assuming the completion of the Spin-Off Transactions prior to the completion of this offering, Messrs.
-Bernard, Lines and Zuber held , and unvested shares of restricted stock, respectively, as of March 31, 2019. - (3) Messrs.
+Bernard, Lines and Zuber held , , and unvested shares of restricted stock, respectively, as of March 31, 2019. - (3) Messrs.
 Bernard, Lines and Zuber are not employees of Thoma Bravo, its affiliates or the Thoma Bravo Funds.
 Messrs.
 Bernard, Lines and Zuber may be considered independent contractors of Thoma Bravo and may have business or investment activities unrelated to Thoma Bravo. - (4) Messrs.
-Bernard and Bravo are expected to resign as directors prior to the completion of this offering. - (5) This includes approximately \$ for healthcare benefits.
+Bernard and Bravo resigned as directors in May 2019. - (5) This includes approximately \$ for healthcare benefits.